deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 In general several notebooks have been created for the following (listed mainly in order):

 * Data preperation
+This is the process of preparing the raw data for analysis, getting the data in easy useable DataFrames.
+The raw data consists of sensor data per dwelling, smartmeter data per dwelling and KNMI weather data of a station in Rotterdam.
+The smartmeter dataframes consists of merged electricity and gasmeter frames.
+Certain datafiles are in nested folders, with each file having a uniqiue name.
+The file types are both `.csv` and `.xlsx`.
   * Reading in data
     * Reading in raw sensor + excel data: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Data_preperation/Reading%20_in_data/reading_in_raw_sensor%2Bexcel_data.ipynb)
     * Reading in raw smartmeter data: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Data_preperation/Reading%20_in_data/reading_in_raw_smartmeter_data.ipynb)